TheThinkingHome/Automations/blueprints/template/recently_active.md

     device_class: occupancy
 ```

 `path` is relative to `config/blueprints/template/`, so it is the `<author>` folder from Step 1 plus the filename. `source_entity` and `unique_id` are the two required settings; the rest have sensible defaults.
-All of them are explained near the end.
+Every parameter is laid out in the reference below.

 That block has to sit under Home Assistant's `template:` configuration.
 The tidy way to do that, and the way that scales once you make more of these, is a package.